 Don't be afraid to complain.
 If you feel you have been the victim of abuse, or if the collector has violated the terms of the FDCPA, contact a consumer attorney, your state attorney general, a consumer-protection agency or the American Collectors Association.
 You can also contact the Federal Trade Commission or the Better Business Bureau, though these agencies often lack the resources to take legal action except in cases of extreme abuse.

 Your situation may require additional means and methods to protect yourself.
 The not-for-profit Privacy Rights Clearinghouse offers an exhaustive list of tips.
-You can also access related HowStuffWorks articles on the next page.
+You can also access related HowStuffWorks articles below.

 - DebtHelp.com: Debt Validation: Pay Only What You Must. https://www.debthelp.com/kc/151-debt-validation-pay-only-you-must.html

 - The Fair Debt Collection Practices Act. http://www.ftc.gov/bcp/edu/pubs/consumer/credit/cre27.pdf